juseljuk/watsonx-orchestrate-workshop/part4-knowledge/README.md

 orchestrate chat ask -n customer_support_agent_<your_initials_here>
 ```

-Try these questions:
+Try these questions:<br>
-- "What's your shipping policy?"
+- "What's your shipping policy?"<br>
-- "What payment methods do you accept?"
+- "What payment methods do you accept?"<br>
-- "How long does standard shipping take?"
+- "How long does standard shipping take?"<br>
 - "Do you accept returns?"

 The agent should retrieve and present information from the knowledge base!